-Dennis is a Research Associate of the Institute of Sport, Exercise and Active Living and serves as the Chair of the Exercise and Sport Science Australia Ethics and Disciplinary Committee.
-He is a long-standing member of the International Association for the Philosophy of Sport and also serves as a reviewer for academic journals such as the Journal of the Philosophy of Sport and Sport, Ethics and Philosophy.
+Dennis is an Honorary Professor in the University's Institute for Health and Sport and serves as the Chair of the Exercise and Sport Science Australia Ethics and Disciplinary Committee.
+He is a long-standing member of the International Association for the Philosophy of Sport and a member of the Victorian Sport Integrity Network and Basketball Australia's National Integrity Advisory Group.